Report Substitution Fonts¶

-Please note that due to an implementation constraint, importing of fonts through this page is currently unavailable.
+Note: KNOWN LIMITATION Please note that, due to an implementation constraint, importing of fonts through this page is currently unavailable.
 Even though you could import the font, when the fonts are substituted with the newly imported fonts it would not be working as expected.
-When substituted with the newly imported fonts, in most cases the PDF report will be generated with "Time-Roman" font or your will see squares instead of the actual font characters.
+When substituted with newly imported fonts, in most cases the PDF reports will be generated with "Times New Roman" font or your will see squares instead of the actual font characters.

 As a workaround follow the steps given below to import the fonts to the environment through the delivery process.

-4. Apply this as a normal delivery and reconfigure the server. (e.g. Just the same way as you would apply a RDL layout change as a delivery.)
+Apply this as a normal delivery and reconfigure the server.

 Afterwards, you will see the imported from in the 'Report Fonts" page and you can follow the font substitution the normal way through the page as give below.

-Select Add Fonts,in the dialog that opens either brwose for the respective file or drag and drop.
+Select Add Fonts, in the dialog that opens either browse for the respective file or drag and drop.
 Finally click Import.
 If you drag and drop a font family, all fonts and font styles for each font will be installed.
-Also, if a particular font style is not available then the framework will default to a most suitable available font style. e.g. If Bold is not available but if Bold Italic is available, then the framework will select the Bold Italic font to show Bold fonts.
+Also, if a particular font style is not available then the framework will default to a most suitable available font style.
+If e.g. Bold is not available but if Bold Italic is available, then the framework will select the Bold Italic font to show Bold fonts.